ethannicholas/Frost/docs/methodReferences.md

 Instance Method References
 --------------------------

-Instance methods are a bit special, because an instance method (of course) needs an instance of the object to operate on, but the instance is not part of the method's explicit parameters.
+Instance methods are a bit special, because an instance method needs an instance of the object to] operate on, but the instance is not part of the method's explicit parameters.
 For example, the function [Int64.max(Int64)] declares a single parameter, but it actually operates on *two* numbers - `self` and its declared parameter.

 To reflect this, we can access an instance method in one of two ways.
 If we grab the `max` method from a specific instance of `Int64`, for example `0.max`, this gives us a method with a single